Toddington services: History

+Planning

+It was announced in October 1961 as the third motorway service area of Granada Group, of Golden Square, and was given the contract in early July 1962, for over 1,000 people, 60 petrol and diesel pumps.
+It would be 14 acres, the first transport cafe for truckers on a British motorway.

+Construction

+Work began on 29 July 1963, to be completed by April 1964.
+The £211,660 first phase was for the foundations and the petrol infrastructure, and car parks, but not the main building itself.
+At the time A. Monk Ltd, of Padgate, were building five miles of the M1 from Kirby Muxloe to Markfield in Leicestershire, which would take 23 months from January 1963.
+In April 1964, Monk Ltd were handed the second £422,334 contract to build the rest of the site.

+On Thursday 30 April 1964, when erecting a metal lamp post on the motorway, 35 year old, father of four, Joseph McGuire of Moorgate St, Liverpool, was electrocuted, when a crane jib touched the 275kV transmission line that crosses the site.
+He was taken to Luton and Dunstable Hospital, where he died.
+Two other 30 year old workers, from Walker Installations, of Great Howard Street in Liverpool, were injured with burns to their hands and feet.
+The architect was CH Elsom & Sons of London.

+Opening

-Toddington Services partially opened at Whitsun in the spring of 1964; the rest of the main 800-seat restaurant opened in early 1965.
+Toddington Services partially opened at Whitsun in the spring of 1964; the rest of the main 800-seat restaurant opened on 8 March 1965.
 The section of M1 it is on opened in November 1959.
 When opened, it was the first service area on the journey north from London on the M1, and the UK's largest.
 It was the UK's eighth motorway service station, and the M1's third service area; the M1 had the UK's first two motorway service areas.

 It was Granada Motorway Services's first motorway service area; its next would be Frankley in the north of Worcestershire on the M5 in 1966.
 Granada Motorway Services Ltd (now called Moto Motorway Services) was incorporated on 28 August 1962.
-From January 2001 to September 2006 it was known as Compass Motorway Services.

-Other Granada services further up the M1 were Trowell in Nottinghamshire and Woolley Edge in West Yorkshire.
-By the end of the 1980s Granada had twenty motorway service areas, being headquartered at Toddington.